Past Exhibits 2013

 Hearts for Fashion

-This exhibition spotlights the student designs from the Minneapolis Community and Technical College's (MCTC) Apparel Technologies program, who have participated in the American Heart Association's annual "Go Red" fashion show at the Mall of America over the last four years.
+This exhibition spotlights student designs from the Minneapolis Community and Technical College's (MCTC) Apparel Technologies program.
+These students have participated in the American Heart Association's annual "Go Red" fashion show at the Mall of America over the last four years.
 The event connects fashion, women's heart health, educating the community about heart disease and embracing a heart-healthy lifestyle.